 Recent coverage of Bernard Madoff’s son’s suicide violates evidence-driven media guidelines jointly developed by the CDC, NIMH, the Surgeon General, SAMHSA, two suicide prevention foundations and the Annenberg Public Policy Center of the University of Pennsylvania.
-Specifically, research suggests that explicit description of a method increases the likelihood that vulnerable individuals will kill themselves using that method (for a copy of the guidelines go to American Foundation for Suicide Prevention).
+Specifically, research suggests that explicit description of a method increases the likelihood that vulnerable individuals will kill themselves using that method (for a copy of the guidelines go to the American Foundation for Suicide Prevention or ReportingonSuicide.org).
 Furthermore, the prominent and heavy coverage of the suicide increases the influence of the story (see abstract below).

 Details of the method included within the opening paragraphs of the new reports included “found hanged with a dog leash attached to a living room ceiling pipe” (Wall Street Journal), “was found suspended by a dog’s leash from a steel beam in his Manhattan condominium” (USA Today), “hanging from a black dog leash attached to a metal beam on the living room ceiling” (New York Times), “hanging from a dog leash attached to a pipe in the living room of his Manhattan apartment” (Bloomberg Business Week), “hanging from a dog leash that had been fashioned into a noose and strung over a pipe in the ceiling of his living room” (Time/CNN), “hanged himself Saturday by a dog leash on a metal ceiling beam in his Manhattan loft apartment” (Washington Post).
 The New York Post showed a front-page picture of Mark Madoff walking his dog with an enlargement of the leash presumably used in the suicide.

 Daniel Romer, Patrick E. Jamieson, & Kathleen H. Jamieson (2006).
 Are news reports of suicide